 - Nothing can be done about it now.

-Then, there are the misinformed conclusions about survivors’ symptoms.
+There are also the misinformed conclusions about survivors’ symptoms.

 - What’s the matter with him?
 Why can’t he get his life together?